 Conversation is at the heart of a quaint cafe in Bangalore.
 From stocking books that speak about intersectional politics to hosting dedicated discussions around it, Cafe Zubaan is as much a community space as it is a culinary establishment.
 The biggest stand-out from them is their monthly lecture and community table series.

-This month, the Kahwa Aur Kitabeing event is being organised in collaboration with acclaimed Chef Puja Sen. This community dining experience also marks the launch of the chef’s special ‘Food Less Travelled’ project, aimed at discovering overlooked and underappreciated cuisines.
-To talk about Yemeni cuisine, which is not just rich in a heritage of flavour, but also suffused with notions of resilience, culture and connection - Cafe Zubaan is the perfect setting.
+They are also hosting community dining experience of ‘Food Less Travelled’ project, aimed at discovering overlooked and underappreciated cuisines.
+Cafe Zubaan is the perfect setting to talk about Yemeni cuisine, which is not just rich in a heritage of flavour, but also suffused with notions of resilience, culture and connection.

-While the seats may be limited for their community experiences, Cafe Zubaan is a space in a city of culinary experimentors, that inspires you to nourish your mind too.
-From the poems of Faiz that accent their walls to the authentic flavours and meaningful conversation they dish out, Zubaan is an inspiring example of how taking a chance on nonconforming ideas can have the most beautiful results.
+While the seats may be limited for their community experiences, Cafe Zubaan is a space in a city of culinary experimentors, that inspires you to nourish your mind as well as your stomach.
+From the poems of Faiz that accent their walls to the authentic flavours and meaningful conversation they dish out, Zubaan is an inspiring example of how taking a chance on 'radical' ideas can often yield the most beautiful results.

 Follow Cafe Zubaan here.